 To sand a straight edge, turn on the sander and place the board to be sanded against the 2 x 4 fence jig.
 Ease the board forward and back, keeping it flat against the fence and the table top, until the edge of the board is sanded evenly flat.

 Many oscillating spindle sanders will have a dust port on the back side of the body of the sander.
 Connect the dust hose from your dust collection unit or shop vacuum, and turn on the dust collector or vacuum before beginning sanding.
 As noted earlier, be sure to use the proper throat plate for the chosen sanding drum, as the minimal space between the plate and the sanding drum will keep the pressure of the air flow high, allowing for better dust collection.

 As with any sanding operation, the best results are typically achieved by using progressively finer abrasive grits as you progress.
-In other words, start your sanding with a coarse grit (60-100), then sand again using a medium grit (120-180), followed by a fine grit (220 and higher) sanding.
+In other words, start your sanding with a coarse grit (60 to 100), then sand again using a medium grit (120 to 180), followed by a fine grit (220 and higher) sanding.
 Each successive sanding will reduce any sanding marks created by the larger grit of the previous sanding and will give you a smooth, finished edge.